Last updated: June 15, 2026

 - Unsafe at home: Call 911 if there is immediate danger.
 For domestic violence, sexual assault, trafficking, or relationship danger, contact Minnesota Day One at 1-866-223-1111 or text 612-399-9995.

-Where to start
+Where to start in Minnesota

-Start with MNbenefits
+Start with benefits

 Use MNsure for health